Work

 A Yuzu Tree

-In the embrace of full sun—living, breathing soil
+in the embrace of full sun within living, breathing soil

 Are we not unlike this tree?